VOLTTRON/volttron/docs/source/core_services/multiplatform/Multiplatform-Communication.rst

 Manual Configuration of External Platform Information
 *****************************************************

 Platform discovery configuration file can also be built manually.
-It needs to be added inside VOLTTRON_HOME directory of each platform.
+It needs to be added inside ``$VOLTTRON_HOME`` directory of each platform.
 Name of config file: external_platform_discovery.json Contents of the file: